JackHP/MCP-YouTube-Transcribe/README.md

 * Python 3.12+
 * **[uv](https://github.com/astral-sh/uv):** A fast Python package installer and resolver.
 You will need to [install `uv`](https://github.com/astral-sh/uv#installation) on your system first.
 * **[FFmpeg](https://ffmpeg.org/download.html):** Must be installed and available in your system's PATH.
-OpenAI Whisper requires it to process audio files.
+Required for audio processing.
+* **[whisper.cpp](https://github.com/ggerganov/whisper.cpp)** *(Optional but recommended)*: A fast C++ implementation of OpenAI's Whisper model.
+  - On Mac: `brew install whisper-cpp`
+  - On Linux: Build from source following the [whisper.cpp installation instructions](https://github.com/ggerganov/whisper.cpp#build)
+  - On Windows: Build from source or use pre-built binaries from the [releases page](https://github.com/ggerganov/whisper.cpp/releases)

+  After installation, ensure the `whisper-cpp` command is available in your system's PATH.

 ## Installation with `uv`